mikra01/nimkernel_ext/README.md

 Remark: to get it compiled with 0.19.4/0.19.9, you need to patch indexerrors.nim as described here: https://github.com/nim-lang/Nim/issues/10978

-TODO: PCI hw detection, tasking and usermode (ring3)
+TODO: PCI hw detection(ACPI_Table, PCI/e lookup done) , tasking and usermode (ring3)
 I used the gnu cross toolchain i686-elf for compilation on windows.

 Limitations: if you like string support you need to go further and setup your own